Phantomical/KSPTextureBundler/README.md

 * **Input Path** - A directory containing assets to include in your asset bundle.
 The names of the assets within the bundle will be relative to this directory.

+  If your assets are at `Assets/MyPlanetTextures` then that's what you should enter here.

 * **Output Name** - The path to place the resulting bundle within the configured output directory (the Output Path option at the top of the settings).

+  As an example, `my-planet-textures.unity3d` will result the asset bundle being created at `<output dir>/my-planet-textures.unity3d`.
+Unity will always convert the path you enter here to lowercase, but the asset building script will attempt to create a directory with the appropriate casing first.

 * **Asset Name Prefix** - A directory prefix to prepend to the names of all the assets within the bundle.
 This is useful if you're trying to use the same asset names both inside and outside of the bundle.

+  If your planet texture is at `Assets/MyPlanetTextures/planet.dds` and you want the final path in the asset bundle to be `MyPlanetTextures/planet.dds` then you should set this to `MyPlanetTextures`.
+The final path is constructed as `<prefix>/<path within input dir>`.

 * **Exclude** - Files to exclude from the bundle.
 This should be in the form of file name globs, not paths.